 The Leichttraktor had seen one thing coming for a while — that he would wake up alone one day.

 He wasn’t a very strong tank.
-He was just a low tier.
-Not an unskilled one, but the fact that he refused to upgrade had caused his team mates to advance to stronger tiers while he was still his good old low tier self.
+He was stuck in a low tier body.
+Not that he was unskilled, but the fact that he refused to upgrade had caused his teammates to advance to stronger tiers while he was still his good old factory-fresh self.
 He was simply comfortable with his model, much more comfortable than he could imagine being in any other body.
 Unfortunately, no one understood this.
 They had told him many times to finally upgrade, and things had escalated a little when they had eventually tried to force him.
 They had been fed up with him, and he had been fed up with them, and now they were gone.

 But who needed those elitist idiots anyway?